cservan/METEOR-E/README.md

 	java -jar meteor-1.5-DBnary-Embeddings test reference -l fr -m 'exact stem paraphrase embeddings' -emb model.txt -embTh 0.85

+## Acknowledgement

+This toolkit is part of the project KEHATH (https://kehath.imag.fr/) funded by the French National Research Agency.

 ## References

 When using this toolkit with Word Embeddings please cite: